-Developing Future-Proof Leaders: Recommendations for Higher Education
+Developing Future-Proof Leaders: An Opportunity for Higher Education

 As the higher education landscape continues to evolve rapidly - with technological advancements, shifting societal expectations, and the need for institutions to remain competitive and relevant - effective leadership is key to navigate these changes and foster a culture of agility and innovation.